coffeepenbit/transfer_once/README.md

 # Transfer once
-Transfers files only one time using rsync.
+Transfer files only once using rsync

 The purpose is to allow for moving/deleting files at the destination, without worrying about files being copied over additional times.
 By default, rsync will retransfer these moved/deleted files.